Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lead Poisoning

 | Kidney | Tubular damage, polyuriaPolyuria refers to a significantly increased urine output.
 It can be a symptom of various diseases, including diabetes mellitus, kidney disease, and hormonal disorders., proteinuriaProteinuria is the presence of excessive protein in the urine, often indicating kidney dysfunction.
 It can be an early sign of kidney disease in dogs and cats. |

 | Liver | Oxidative stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., enzyme elevations with high exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., elevated enzymesEnzymes are biological catalysts that accelerate specific chemical reactions in the body without being consumed.
+They play a crucial role in virtually all physiological processes. with high exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
 In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. |

-| Reproductive System | FertilityFertility refers to the ability to conceive and bear offspring.
-In women, it refers to the ability to initiate and carry a pregnancy; in men, it refers to the ability to produce fertile sperm. disorders in chronicChronic refers to a condition or disease that is long-lasting or permanent.
+| Reproductive system | FertilityFertility refers to the ability to conceive and bear offspring.
+In women, it refers to the ability to initiate and carry a pregnancy; in men, it refers to the ability to produce fertile sperm. disorders with chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
 In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. |

 Species Differences